 - Apple juice

 If you are breastfeeding, you can breastfeed your baby until 4 hours before the scheduled time to come to the hospital.

 If your baby is drinking formula, stop giving your baby formula 6 hours before the scheduled time to come to the hospital.
-Do not put cereal in the formula after 11 p.m.
+DO NOT put cereal in the formula after 11 p.m.

 Give your child medicines that you and the doctor agreed you should give.
 Check with the doctor to see if you should give the usual doses.
-If you are confused about which medicines to give your child the night before or the day of surgery, call your doctor.
+If you are confused about which medicines to give your child the night before or the day of surgery, call the doctor.

-Stop giving your child any medicines that make it harder for your child’s blood to clot.
+Stop giving your child any medicines that make it harder for your child's blood to clot.
 Stop giving them about 3 days before surgery.
-These include aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), and other drugs.
+These include aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), and other medicines.

 Bring a list of all of your child's medicines to the hospital.
 Include the ones that you were told to stop giving before surgery.
 Write down the dosage and how often you give them.

 Give your child a bath the night before surgery.
 You want them to be clean.
 Your child may not have a bath again for days.
 Your child should not wear nail polish, have fake nails, or wear jewelry during surgery.